-3.1.4 The Intramural Research Experience
+4.1.4 Directed Research (MAE 503)

 The department recognizes that some students arrive at Princeton uncertain of their desired research direction or without a firm interest or commitment to work with a specific faculty member.
-The intramural research experience allows students to begin research in their first year and explore the research possibilities offered by the department.
+MAE 503 ("Directed Research") allows students to begin research in their first year and explore the research possibilities offered by the department.
 This is a one-semester independent study with a faculty member on a small research project chosen jointly by the student and faculty member.
-The project culminates in a written paper, in the style of a journal article, and a 15-20 minute presentation to at least one faculty member from the department who was involved in the research project.
-The student will receive a letter grade for the project.
+The project culminates in a written paper, due by Dean's Date and in the style of a journal article.